RossAscends/STMP/README.md

 (instructions coming soon)

-## Setup

-Currently STMP supports Text Completions (TC) and HordeAI, with TC active by default.

-### Using Text Completions or Chat Completions

-> External Text Completion and Chat Completion connections are currently a Work in Progress!
-> We have tested with connecting to OpenAI's GPT 3.5 Turbo, and found it works.
-> Therefore all Chat Completions APIs are currently hard coded to request a response from `gpt-3.5-turbo`.
-> We intend to soon add model selection for APIs that offer it.

-> Anthropic APIs will very likely not work yet!

-1. In the Host Control Panel open the selector under the 'API' text and select `Add New API`.
-2. Some inputs will be displayed.

-- `Name` - the label you want to remember the API as
-- `Full Endpoint URL` - this is the **FULL AND ENTIRE** endpoint URL, not just the base server URL.
-- `Key` - If your API requires a key, put it in here.
-- `Endpoint Type` - select from Text Completions or Chat Completions as appropriate for the API endpoint.

-3. When all of these are filled out, press Save.

 <!-- - Obviously, the host must have a Text Completions compatible backend installed and working on their device.
 - [TabbyAPI](https://github.com/theroyallab/tabbyAPI) and [KoboldCPP](https://github.com/LostRuins/koboldcpp) are confirmed to work with STMP's TC API mode.